Chart Color Schemes

 Rutherglen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Rutherglen's dwelling structures, as per the latest Census, consisted of 91.8% houses and 8.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Non-Metro Vic.'s 89.9% houses and 10.1% other dwellings.
-Home ownership in Rutherglen was 46.1%, similar to Non-Metro Vic., with the rest being mortgaged (35.8%) or rented (18.1%).
-The median monthly mortgage repayment was $1,300, aligning with Non-Metro Vic.'s average, while the median weekly rent was $243, compared to Non-Metro Vic.'s $250.
-Nationally, Rutherglen's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Rutherglen, as per the latest Census evaluation, 91.8% of dwellings were houses, with the remaining 8.2% comprising semi-detached properties, apartments, and other types.
+This is compared to Non-Metro Vic., which had 89.9% houses and 10.1% other dwellings.
+Home ownership in Rutherglen stood at 46.1%, with mortgaged dwellings at 35.8% and rented ones at 18.1%.
+The median monthly mortgage repayment was $1,300, aligning with Non-Metro Vic.'s average.
+The median weekly rent in Rutherglen was $243, compared to Non-Metro Vic.'s $250.
+Nationally, Rutherglen's mortgage repayments were lower at $1,300 versus Australia's average of $1,863, and rents were substantially lower at $243 compared to the national figure of $375.

 Frequently Asked Questions - Housing